theme-next/hexo-theme-next/docs/MATH.md

 1. Firstly, please check [Common Issue](https://github.com/Khan/KaTeX#common-issues) of Katex.
-2. Displayed Math(ie. `$$...$$`) needs to loacted in a clear line.\
+2. Displayed Math(ie. `$$...$$`) needs to located in a clear line.\
    That is **before the opening `$$` and after the ending `$$`** you could not have any characters except whitespaces.([#32comment](https://github.com/theme-next/hexo-theme-next/pull/32#issuecomment-357489509))
 3. Don't support Unicode.([#32comment](https://github.com/theme-next/hexo-theme-next/pull/32#issuecomment-357489509))
 4. Inline Math(ie.`$...$`) could not have whitespace **after the opening `$` and before the ending `$`**([#32comment](https://github.com/theme-next/hexo-theme-next/pull/32#issuecomment-357489509))
 5. If you use math in Heading(ie. `## Heading`).\
-   Then in crosponding TOC item, it will show the related LaTex code 3 times. ([#32comment](https://github.com/theme-next/hexo-theme-next/pull/32#issuecomment-359018694))
+   Then in corresponding TOC item, it will show the related LaTex code 3 times. ([#32comment](https://github.com/theme-next/hexo-theme-next/pull/32#issuecomment-359018694))
 6. If you use math in your post's title, it will not be rendered. ([#32comment](https://github.com/theme-next/hexo-theme-next/pull/32#issuecomment-359142879))

 We currently use Katex 0.7.1, some of those bugs might cause by the outdated version of Katex we used.

 But, as described in beginning, the render of Math Equations relies on Hexo Renderer.
 Currently, Katex related renderer only support until 0.7.1.

-We will continuous monitor the updates of crosponding renderer, if there is a renderer which support newer version of Katex, we will update the Katex we use.
+We will continuously monitor the updates of corresponding renderers, if there is a renderer which supports newer version of Katex, we will update the Katex we use.

 ### Useful Links